-The course offers an overview of French history from the sixteenth century to the present, with an emphasis on the nineteenth and twentieth centuries.
-We will examine the French historical geography, the main stages of the country's economic and social development, key political events, and the most important cultural phenomena.
-The course will be a combination of lectures and discussions.
+The course offers an overview of European history from the fifteenth to the early twenty-first century.
+It explores the main stages of Europe's economic and social development, the formation and evolution of modern European states and nations, key political events, and significant cultural phenomena.
+The course will consist of lectures and discussions.
 There will be no textbook, but PowerPoints will be provided to students after each lecture.
-Students are expected to attend class sessions and actively participate in class discussions.
+Students are expected to attend remote class sessions and actively participate in class discussions.